tailwarden/komiser/README.md

     * [How to: Komiser](https://www.youtube.com/watch?v=9pCimmIT-HQ&list=PLFIcIMmOFDZeMzcvOi7bPd4I6xUNq3A5R/alerts)
     * [Installation videos](https://www.youtube.com/watch?v=urxi9z2IUf4&list=PLFIcIMmOFDZfaO_WmUF_qnF8akCII7Uk_)

-# Bugs and feature requests 🐞
+## Bugs and feature requests 🐞

 Have a bug or a feature request?
 Please first read the issue guidelines and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/tailwarden/komiser/issues).

-# Roadmap and Contributing 🛣️
+## Roadmap and Contributing 🛣️

 We are very excited about what is in store in the coming weeks and months, take a look at the [public roadmap](https://roadmap.tailwarden.com/) to stay on top of what's coming down the pipeline.

-Komiser is written in `Golang` and is `Elv2 licensed` - contributions are always welcome whether that means providing feedback, be it through GitHub, through the `#feedback` channel on our [Discord server](https://discord.tailwarden.com) or testing existing and new features.
+Komiser is written in `Golang` and is `Elv2 licensed` - contributions are always welcome whether that means providing feedback through GitHub, through the `#feedback` channel on our [Discord server](https://discord.tailwarden.com), testing existing features or suggesting new ones.
 Feel free to check out our [contributor guidelines](./CONTRIBUTING.md) and consider becoming a **contributor** today.

 Learn how to contribute with these walkthrough videos:

 - [How to contribute to Komiser engine](https://www.youtube.com/watch?v=Vn5uc2elcVg)
 - [How to contribute to Komiser dashboard](https://www.youtube.com/watch?v=uwxj11-eRt8)

-# Users 🧑‍🤝‍🧑
+## Users 🧑‍🤝‍🧑

 If you'd like to have your company represented and are using `Komiser` please give formal written permission below via email to contact@tailwarden.com.

 We will need a URL to an SVG or png logo, a text title, and a company URL.

-# Versioning 🧮

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/tailwarden/komiser/tags).

-# Contributors
+## Contributors

 <a href="https://github.com/tailwarden/komiser/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=tailwarden/komiser" />
 </a>

+## Versioning 🧮

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/tailwarden/komiser/tags).

+## License

+Komiser is licensed under the terms of [Elastic License 2.0 (ELv2)](https://github.com/tailwarden/komiser/blob/release/LICENSE).